 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Heating and hot water provided by a wall mounted gas fired combination boiler situated within the kitchen.
+Domestic heating and hot water are provided by way of a gas fired boiler wall mounted within the hall cupboard which vents by way of a flue to the gable of the property.
 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
 All foul and surface water drainage is assumed to be to the main public sewer.
 The system was not tested.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-2 smoke detectors, a heat sensor, a carbon monoxide detector and burglar alarm installed.
+No alarms were tested at the time of inspection and consequently we cannot fully comment on their condition or otherwise.
 Any additional limits to inspection For flats / maisonettes Only the subject flat and internal communal areas giving access to the flat were inspected.
 If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
 If no inspection was possible, this will be stated.
 If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.
 The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.
 An inspection for Japanese Knotweed was not carried out.
 This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
 It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
 Identification of Japanese Knotweed is best undertaken by a specialist contractor.
 The property was fully furnished and had fitted floor coverings, therefore no detailed inspection was possible of the floors and accordingly, no comment can be made on their condition.
 Internal cupboards were generally filled with storage items.
 No access was available beneath sanitary or kitchen fittings.
 Windows and external doors were not all fully opened or tested.
-No access was available to any sub-floor areas.
-Full and safe access was not available to the roof void area due to the presence of a thick layer of insulation throughout & storage items.
+36 Stirling Avenue, Bearsden, No access was available to any sub-floor areas.

+Full and safe access was not available to the roof void area due to restricted access, stored items and insulation over joists. -- ---